javascript-tutorial/en.javascript.info/1-js/02-first-steps/13-while-for/article.md

 label: for (...)
 ```

-If we work with labeled loops, a call to `break/continue` is only possible from inside the loop and the label must be somewhere above the directive.
+When working with a labelled loop, a call to `break/continue` is only possible from inside that loop and the label must be somewhere above the directive.
 ````

 ## Summary